 Parental involvement in your eyfs curriculum

-This is the first step on their educational journey, it is important to set a positive tone for nursery and home interaction.
+This is the first step on their educational journey, and it’s important to set a positive tone for nursery and home interaction.
 Parental involvement can include their input into choices of policy and procedure in your childcare setting or can be physical participation in nursery-based activities.
-Keep your parents up to date with the topic of learning through the child’s learning diary in your Blossom parent app.

 Inclusion (SEND and EAL) in the EYFS

 Explain your local offer for Special Educational Needs and Disabilities in your setting.
 For example, a staff member in your setting could be fluent in British Sign Language (BSL) and their skills are regularly used across the curriculum.
 Or you may work hard to make your nursery Autism-friendly, sharing how different sensory play strategies are used to support additional needs.
-Describe how you support families who are English additional language (EAL) in this section, and cater to the needs of your families by sharing information via your parent app that is visual.
-Using images and videos) helps your nursery to overcome the language barrier.

 Curriculum Impact